cltk/greek_training_set_sentence_cltk/README.md

 For instructions on tokenizing sentences, see [instructions in the CLTK docs](http://docs.cltk.org/en/latest/classical_greek.html#sentence-tokenization).

-To create a new training set (steps #1 and 2), do the following within this repository's root directory.
+To create a new training set, do the following steps #1 and 2 within this repository's root directory.
 Use steps #3 and 4 to test the output.

 ```python
 In [1]: from sentence_tokenizer import train_from_file